 With Universal Analytics, this option is not (yet) available, so admins must manually make a one-line change to the tracking code (in bold below).

-Once you’ve added ga(‘require’, ‘displayfeatures’); between the ‘create’ and ‘send’ commands, check to see whether the remarketing lists are gathering data by going into AdWords > Shared Library > Ads > Audiences.
+Once you’ve added ga(‘require’, ‘displayfeatures’); between the ‘create’ and ‘send’ commands, check to see whether the remarketing lists are gathering data by going into Google Ads > Shared Library > Ads > Audiences.
 Look for the ‘Remarketing Tag’ status box in the upper right corner.

 For help setting up, managing or troubleshooting remarketing campaigns through Google Analytics, feel free to contact us.